Learn how to play strong, clear single notes. Also covers vibrato. Part 1 of 2 - How to Play clear single notes and vibrato on the harmonica.

 This is a four part series of four lessons on traditional and new approaches to first position blues playing an A harp in the key of A.

-This two part video shows you how to play Train songs and Fox Chases on your harmonica.
-Part 1 of 2 - How to Play Train Songs and Fox Chase on harmonica.
+This two part video series shows you how to warble with your harmonica.
+Part 1 of 2 - How to Warbles with your harmonica.

 This video Gussow shows you how he likes to hold his harmonica.